The Reading: Devils at Play by James DiLapo

-James DiLapo, Julia Dyer, Carolyn Pfeiffer, Nancy Sanders
+Featuring James DiLapo, Julia Dyer, Drew Wall, Chuck Huber, Carolyn Pfeiffer, and Nancy Sanders

 JULIA DYER is an independent film director and producer based in Texas.
 Under the One Mind Productions banner, she developed and directed The Playroom, starring John Hawkes and Molly Parker, which premiered at Tribeca and was released in the U.S. in February 2013.
 Previously, she directed and co-produced the romantic comedy Late Bloomers, which premiered at Sundance and enjoyed a long run on HBO.
 Julia shared a vibrant, life-long creative partnership with her late sister, the screenwriter Gretchen Dyer, who penned both The Playroom and Late Bloomers.
 Together they founded One Mind with a mission to produce quality independent films from a strong regional artistic and community base.
 Their final venture together was One in 3, an original multimedia theatrical production that premiered to a sold-out run in Dallas in January 2009.

 JAMES DiLAPO was born in Philadelphia, Pennsylvania in 1989 and raised in Portland, Oregon.
 He attended New York University, graduating in 2011 with a major in Dramatic Writing and a minor in History.
 After graduation, he received the Writers Guild East Michael Collyer Memorial Fellowship.
 The screenplay that he wrote for that fellowship, Devils at Play, won a 2012 Academy Nicholl Fellowship in Screenwriting, and was included in the top 10 of the 2012 Black List.
 James DiLapo currently lives in Los Angeles, where he is writing a science fiction adaptation of Homer’s Odyssey for Warner Brothers.